nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 For more information on CoordiMate's GUI, read more about it [here](#understanding-our-gui).

+### Index

+The position of an item in a list, starting from 1.
+The index must be a positive integer.

+Example: If you have a list with the letters ("a", "b", "c") in order,
+  - Index 1 refers to “a”
+  - Index 2 refers to “b”
+  - Index 3 refers to “c”

 ### Integer

-A whole number without fractions or decimals, commonly used in CoordiMate to indicate the position of an item in a list.
+A whole number without fractions or decimals.
+The valid range of integers is a whole number between -2147483648 and 2147483647, both inclusive.

-The valid range for accepted integers is 1, 2, 3, … , 2147483647.

-Example: If you have a list with the letters ("a", "b", "c") in order,
-  - 1 refers to “a”
-  - 2 refers to “b”
-  - 3 refers to “c”
+Example: -1, 0, 1, 2, 3, 2147483647 are all valid integers.

 <br><br>